Aelix-cyk/my_riscv_simulator/README.md

 # my_riscv_simulator
-A riscv simulator writing in rust
+A riscv simulator written in Rust